 Here’s a snapshot of the new dashboard, showing my recent fertility hormone check-in.

 Afton's hormone level summary, Modern Fertility

 First up, a summary of all your hormone results in one place.
 If this is the first time you’ve tested, you’ll see one result.
 Once you test over time, you’ll see your previous and recent results so you can understand what’s changed.
-(Keep in mind, I’m not on hormonal birth control, which is why you see multiple hormone levels represented.
-If you are on hormonal birth control, you can still test AMH, which is one of the most important hormones for understanding ovarian reserve.)
+(Keep in mind, I’m not on hormonal birth control, which is why you see all of the hormone levels represented.
+If you are on hormonal birth control, you can still test AMH and TSH, two important hormones for understanding reproductive health.)